f-prime/Ernie/README.md

 Ernie is a poorly written langauge interpreter for a poorly put together language in Python.
 Really, it was just a weekend project of mine that I found to be fun to create in order to learn a little bit about interpreter design.

-Some of the concepts in here could be done differently, and will be done differently in the future when I decide to rewrite the interpreter from scratch but only when everything else is done.

 As of right now, Ernie is a fully functional programming language.
 Should you ever actually use it for real work?
 I wouldn't.